 Which federal agencies are involved?

 In domestic incidents, FEMA works with state and local authorities to marshal a response from multiple federal agencies.
 FEMA’s ability to organize various assets swiftly is critical, experts say.
-“In the immediate aftermath of a disaster, you have a limited window to save lives,” says U.S. Coast Guard Captain Michael Trimpert.
+“In the immediate aftermath of a disaster, you have a limited window to save lives,” said former U.S. Coast Guard Captain (Ret.)
+Michael Trimpert.
 “FEMA can come in with coordination expertise and set up a command structure that enables that quick and effective response.”

 A small number of federal agencies can administer limited disaster relief [PDF] without a presidential declaration, including the Small Business Administration (SBA) and the Departments of Agriculture, Health and Human Services, and Transportation.

-Overseas, the U.S. Agency for International Development (USAID) coordinates most federal disaster relief efforts [PDF], while the U.S. Department of State takes the lead in assisting refugees affected by disasters.
+Overseas, the U.S. Agency for International Development (USAID) coordinates most federal disaster relief efforts, while the U.S. Department of State takes the lead in assisting refugees affected by disasters.
 Both agencies work in close partnership with the Department of Defense and other federal agencies, as well as UN agencies, local and donor governments, and NGOs.

 What types of assistance do they provide?